Bhim Singh Thapa

-Bhim Singh Thapa (भीमसिंह थापा; sometimes known as Bagh Bhimsen Thapa) was Nepalese Umrao (equivalent to a commander) who was active during the Unification of Nepal.
+Bhim Singh Thapa (भीमसिंह थापा; sometimes known as Bagh Bhimsen Thapa) was a Nepalese Umrao (equivalent to a commander) who was active during the Unification of Nepal.

-Bhim Singh Thapa was also known by the title of Bagh (meaning: Tiger).
+Thapa was also known by the title Bagh (meaning: Tiger).
 His son Amar Singh Thapa is known as one of the national heroes of Nepal.

 He died in 1759 at the Battle of Palanchok.